 Should a thermostat be set to “auto” or “on”?

 Preferably auto.
 That way, the fan operates only when the temperature requires it.
 This is the most used and the most efficient setting.
 However, there are advantages to using the “on” setting.
-Air is constantly filtered through the unit’s air filter, and the constantly circulating air results in an even temperature throughout the house.
+Air is constantly filtered through the unit’s air

 Can shrubs or flowers be planted around an outdoor unit?